 Our guide took us through the various parts of the castle.
 The Great Hall was where the King and Queen held social gatherings, with their thrones at the end of the hall at a long table.
 Judy and I had our picture taken sitting at the table.
 Doesn't Judy look like a queen?

-Returning to the hotel we passed a large sculpture of two horses heads, called "The Kelpies".
+Returning to the hotel we passed a large sculpture of two horses heads, called "The Kelpies" which is very near the town of Falkirk.
 We didn't stop at the site so I got this picture from the web.
 The sculpture is constructed of many pieces of stainless steel, and it's a very impressive sculpture.
 Kelpies are part of Scottish folklore, and these commemorate the opening of a new canal.

 That evening we had the traditional Tauck welcome cocktail gathering in the hotel.

 A bagpiper came to entertain us.
 He played for us and then answered questions about the bagpipe, Scottish music and dress, and whatever people wanted to ask about.

 Afterwards, we led us to dinner, playing the bagpipe.

 Prior to the meal, proper, one of the cooks brought in a Haggis, a traditional food of Scotland.
 Like many traditional foods, it was originally the food of the poor.
 It's made from sheep lungs, heart and liver, cooked with onions, oatmeal and spices, and stuffed in a sheep's stomach (tripe).

 I understand it's traditional to recite Robert Burns' poem, "Address to a Haggis," when serving Haggis to foreign guests, and the bagpiper did so.

 And here we are being served a first course of Haggis, prior to the rest of the meal.
 I won't say it's a delicious dish, but it wasn't bad.